jparyani/mediagoblin/docs/hackinghowto.rst

 Creating a new file
 ===================

-All new files need to have the standard GNU MediaGoblin license/copyright header.
+All new files need to have license/copyright information.

-For Python files, include the license/copyright header at the top such that each line of the header starts with ``#``.

-For Jinja2 template files, FIXME.

-For JavaScript files, FIXME.

-For CSS files, FIXME.

-If you're doing the copy-paste thing, make sure to update the copyright year.
+The following kinds of files get the GNU AGPL header:

+* Python files
+* JavaScript files
+* templates
+* other files with code in them

+The following files get a CC BY header:

+* CSS files

+The following files don't get a header because that's hard, but are under the CC BY license:

+* image files
+* video files